-There are many distinct types of poker games, but the majority of them have many of the same fundamental rules.
+There are many distinct types of poker games, but the majority of them have many of the same fundamental poker rules for beginners.

-Here's a quick rundown of some of the most basic poker rules.
+Here’s a quick rundown of some of the most basic points on how to play poker for beginners.
 If you need to brush up on the rules of a specific poker game, this is the place to go.

 Except for a few games that use lowball hand rankings, the following hand rankings apply to most poker tournaments.
 The best poker hand is a royal flush, followed by a straight flush, and so on until you reach a high card, which is the lowest hand ranking.